danielgross/ggml-k8s/README.md

 #### 3. Enjoy
 To test the deployed models with curl:
-1. Get the filename from the url, e.g. from https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.1-GGUF/blob/main/mistral-7b-instruct-v0.1.Q5_K_S.gguf the basename would be `mistral-7b-instruct-v0.1.Q5_K_S.gguf`
+1. Get the filename from the url, e.g. from https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.1-GGUF/blob/main/mistral-7b-instruct-v0.1.Q5_K_S.gguf the basename would be `mistral-7b-instruct-v0.1.Q5_K_S.gguf`.
-2. Remove the extension and replace `_` and `.` with `-` and add `.api.$(YOURDOMAIN)` at the end
+2. Remove the extension and replace `_` and `.` with `-` and add `.api.$(YOURDOMAIN)` at the end.
-3. Run requests on the model using the same OAI endpoints and adding the model basename from 1. on the `"model"` section of the data
+3. Run requests on the model using the same OAI endpoints and adding the model basename from 1. on the `"model"` section of the data.

 Example:
 ```